sts10/sts10.github.io/_posts/2021-10-26-restic-rsync-backup-ideas.markdown

 This week, looking for a project, I decided to explore some more robust back-up options.

-After asking Mastodon for recommendations and searching around just a bit, I decided to give [restic](https://restic.net/), a "modern backup program" that uses encryption, a try.
-It's not clear to me if restic, by default, _compresses_ your files, so if you need that you may want to look elsewhere.
+After asking Mastodon for recommendations and searching around just a bit, I decided to give [Restic](https://restic.net/), a "modern backup program" that uses encryption, a try.
+It's not clear to me if Restic, by default, _compresses_ your files, so if you need that you may want to look elsewhere.

 (Re: use of encryption: I won't get into my personal threat model here, for security reasons, but in general I believe encryption is good, and it costs me little to store yet another passphrase in [my password manager](https://sts10.github.io/2017/06/27/keepassxc-setup-guide.html).
 Restic's docs has a section on [its threat model](https://restic.readthedocs.io/en/latest/100_references.html?highlight=threat#threat-model), if you're interested.)

-## Using restic
+## Using Restic

-Here's [the official user's guide from restic](https://restic.readthedocs.io/en/latest/020_installation.html), which I found pretty helpful.
+Here's [the official user's guide from Restic](https://restic.readthedocs.io/en/latest/020_installation.html), which I found pretty helpful.
 Since I'm just putting backups onto USB devices, I only need to follow the instructions for a "local" back up.

-### Installing restic on Ubuntu 20.04
+### Installing Restic on Ubuntu 20.04

 `sudo apt install restic`